EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Mortgage costs on Saadiyat Island

 Monthly repayments on a Saadiyat Island purchase depend on the loan size, the rate you secure, and the term.
-The examples below use 3.70% (current best conventional rate) over a 25-year term, calculated on a reducing-balance basis.
+The examples below use 3.89%, the lowest conventional rate on our tracker, over a 25-year term on a reducing-balance basis.
+That rate is Emirates NBD's 2-year fix, and it only holds if your salary is paid into the bank.
+Sharia-compliant finance starts lower right now: Sharjah Islamic Bank prices from 3.75% on a 1-year fix with no arrangement fee.

-Loan amount Rate Term Monthly repayment (approx) Minimum salary needed (DBR 50%, no other debt)
+Loan amount Rate Term Monthly repayment (approx) Income needed at the 50% DBR cap

 Upfront buying costs in Abu Dhabi